BaptisteMP/11685_HW5/README.md

 # 11685_HW5
-HW5 from 11685 course, Listen, Attend and Spell implementation with GANs
+HW5 from 11685 course, GAN/VAEs implementation with GANs